-The SILC's SPIL Monitoring Committee will meet on quarterly basis to review the SPIL monitoring report, as compiled monthly by SILC staff, to evaluate the effectiveness of action steps and progress toward SPIL objectives and outcomes based on each objective's measurable indicators.
-The SILC will review SPIL implementation through a written SPIL report during SILC public business meeting submitted by the SPIL Monitoring Committee to the SILC.
+The SILC's SPIL Monitoring Committees will meet at least on a quarterly basis to review SPIL monitoring progress to evaluate the effectiveness of action steps and progress toward SPIL objectives and outcomes based on each objective's measurable indicators.
+The SILC will review SPIL implementation through verbal reports during SILC public business meetings.
 CIL directors are kept informed of SPIL progress through the CIL director liaison who is an appointed member of the SILC.
 CIL directors are regularly invited to all SILC public meetings and offered opportunities to present to the SILC.
-The public is kept informed of SPIL progress by posting SPIL monitoring reports on SILC's website and through reporting at SILC public meetings.
+The public is kept informed of SPIL progress by posting SILC business meeting minutes and meeting CARTs on SILC's website and through reporting at SILC public meetings.